-Outside visitors are rare.
-This is not like backstage at a concert — you do not often see anyone but players, coaches, team employees and officials, and media members in locker rooms.
+Outside visitors are extremely rare.
+This is not like backstage at a concert — you do not often see anyone but players, coaches, team employees and officials and media members in locker rooms.
 Everyone is either working, or they just got through doing so.

 That's why when Robert Griffin II, the father of Washington Redskins quarterback Robert Griffin III, appeared in the Redskins' locker room after their 27-6 dismantling at the hands of the San Francisco 49ers, it created a mini-stir.